Logo

 The market data is clear on this.
 Non-resident buyers concentrate in five postcodes:

-- District 1 and 2.
+• District 1 and District 2.
 CBD, Marina Bay, Tanjong Pagar.
 Vertical living, strong rental yields, the choice for younger expats and those running businesses in Raffles Place.

-Foreigners under-buy in the heartlands (D14, D15, D16, D19) because the rental market for foreigners is weaker outside the central belt.
+Foreigners buy far less in the heartland districts (D14, D15, D16, D19) because the rental demand from other foreigners is weaker outside the central belt.
 The price discount versus central is real but the resale liquidity is thinner.

 Bottom line